-It should also state whether the company shares information with third parties, including advertisers, and whether the company publically discloses the information or retains the information for any future purpose.
+It should also state whether the company shares information with third parties, including advertisers, and whether the company publicly discloses the information or retains the information for any future purpose.

-CARU offered the following ‘Dear Santa’ site review tips:
+CARU offers the following ‘Dear Santa’ site review tips:

-- Limit the personal information children share with Santa and omit physical addresses – Santa already knows where all the children live.
+Limit the personal information children share with Santa and omit physical addresses.
+In many cases, there really shouldn’t be a need to share this information.
+Especially since Santa already knows where all the children live.

 Check websites for unwelcome content.
 Some sites are geared toward adults and may contain language or advertising adults may not want children to see.

 Check the links.
 Since hyperlinks can allow children to move seamlessly from one site to another, investigate the hyperlinks to assure children don’t access inappropriate content.